anyu/ai/overview.md

     - Artificial super intelligence (ASI) - strong/general AI

 - **Machine learning**: A subset of AI, focusing on algorithms and models that allow machine to learn from data without being explicitly programmed.
-  - supervised learning
+  - supervised learning - requires a labeled dataset for training
-  - unsupervised learning
+  - unsupervised learning - identifies hidden patterns from an unlabeled dataset
-  - reinforcement learning
+  - reinforcement learning - reacts to an environment on their own
 - **Deep learning**: A subfield/technique of ML, inspired by the structure and function of the human brain's neural networks.
   - DL is a more advanced and specialized form of ML that requires substantial computational resources.
   - DL algorithms aka. artificial neural networks: Muliple layers of interconnected nodes that process and transform data.